evershinemj/pycharm/views.md

   1. run current file(top right button, or right click -> run <current-file>)
   2. choose a file to run(M-x -> run...)
 - **right click on the current file to run** approach is preferred, as top right button can only run files that have already been run
+- severals tabs are allowed. hence different python files can be run simultaneously

 ## best practice
 debug on the left(dock pinned)